-Please be informed that a letter on the same subject will be simultaneously transmitted to the Government of Israel.
+Please be informed that a letter on the same subject will be simultaneously transmitted to the Palestinian authorities.

 Please accept, Excellency, the assurances of our highest consideration.

 Michael Lynk Special Rapporteur on the situation of human rights in the Palestinian territory occupied since 1967